Italovini223/Gir_com_anima-es-Stage03/README.md

 # Grid com animações

-Neste desafio eu criei um layout usando as seguintes tecnicas:
+In this challenge i created a layout using this techniques

 - Mobile first
 - Grid
-- Animações
+- Animation

-## Aprendizados
+## what I've learned

-Neste desafio eu aprendi a criar um layout usando responsividade, diplay grid, animações etc...
+In this  challenge i learned how to create a responsive layout using the css grid, and how to create animations using the css.

 ## 🔗 Links